hammadbinsajjad/Capstone-Project-Recommender/README.md

 ## App Preview

-Below is a preview of the Capstone Project Recommender ChatBot application:
+Below is a preview of the application:

 ![ChatBot Conversation](assets/app-preview.png)